Hand / Eye Coordination activities for disabled children with behavioural and / or sensory difficulties

-Staying nice and close to each other on the floor, roll a balloon to your child and ask them to hit it back.
+Staying nice and close to each other, roll a balloon to your child and ask them to hit it back.
 This is great for cause and effect as little effort goes a long way and the balloon moves slowly so gives more time to aim the hit back.

-As your child improves, stand further apart and launch the balloon into the air rather than along the floor.
+As they improve, stand further apart and launch the balloon into the air rather than along the floor.

 Use a beanbag or soft toy to practice throwing.
 Start with a big container or target very close to the child.

 As the child gets more accurate, move the container further away.

 You could use colours or other descriptions to throw into different containers (e.g. red toys into bucket, green toys onto the laundry basket OR dinosaurs through the hoop, farm animals into the saucepan.)

 Set up a 10 pin bowling set with empty plastic bottles or stack a pyramid of empty tins.

 Give the child a large soft ball or soft toy to throw.